NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README.md

       sudo vi input.txt
       ```

-    - To stop monitoring a system, edit the `input.txt` file to remove the line for the system you want to stop monitoring.
+    - To stop monitoring a system, edit the `input.txt` file and remove the line for the system you want to stop monitoring.

 4. **Run the update_cluster.sh script**
     - Run the `update_cluster.sh` script to update the Harvest configuration:
     ```bash
     sudo /opt/harvest/bin/update_cluster.sh
     ```

 ---

 ## Author Information